If you have ever been in a bad situation at work, you’ll know that it isn’t always easy to challenge your company in Japan.

 The First and Last: Hello Work

 If your problem escalates then you need to contact Hello Work.
 They are a government department set up to help stop worker abuse and they will help you.
-Being able to speak Japanese to at least a conversational level will really help you to sort out work disputes, but although their website is in Japanese, they will help with English translations if necessary.
+Being able to speak Japanese to at least a conversational level will really help you to sort out work disputes, but although their website is in Japanese, they should help with English translations if necessary.

 Don’t be scared to fight against bad employers.
 The Japanese government and their agencies is on your side as they have come under a lot of fire for not being perceived to do enough about working rights violations.
 In reality, they want nothing more than for people to just come forward and they will really help you to make sure that workers aren’t abused by bad companies.